luc-silva/Inputify/README.md

 Custom HTML inputs library.

+THIS IS JUST A TEST. learning how to config it :)

 ## About

 Ive made this lib just to reuse the component in my own projects.
 Theres nothing really especial in it.